 Woop!
 Woop!
 MOB Klick

 These lyrics would ultimately play a central role at Heartless G’s trial.
-After police downloaded seventy-six videos from YouTube, the Crown applied to have ten of those videos used as evidence of his, and his co-accused’s, involvement in a rival gang and as evidence of motive.
+After police downloaded seventy-six videos from YouTube, the Crown applied to have ten of those videos used as evidence of his and his co-accused’s involvement in a rival gang and as evidence of motive.
 The trial judge eventually admitted six of his rap videos, including “Cocaine Alumni,” “Hood Life,” and “You Don’t Really Want It,” as well as other rap lyrics.
-The jury was not only able to read his lyrics but to watch him perform them.
+The jury was able to not only read his lyrics but watch him perform them.

-Most of the other thirty-five cases are of recent vintage and involve attempts to use self-authored rap lyrics as incriminating evidence as occurred in Heartless G’s case.
+Most of the other thirty-five cases are of recent vintage and involve attempts to use self-authored rap lyrics as incriminating evidence, as occurred in Heartless G’s case.
 Many of these cases involved allegations of gang-related criminal activity, although ironically, the very first self-authored rap case involved Paul Bernardo, a white serial rapist and killer.
 The Crown wanted to rely on his song “Deadly Innocence” and other rap lyrics about kidnapping, rape, and killing as evidence of intent and motive.
 The trial judge excluded the rap.
-It is just one or two cases I found where the Crown was prevented by the judge from using rap lyrics as part of its case.
+It is just one of two cases I found where the judge prevented the Crown from using rap lyrics as part of its case.

 In R v.
-Skeete, for example, the Crown relied on a recording by “Ammo,” the accused’s persona, entitled “Live from the Don” that had been posted online.
-At one point, Ammo raps that “Real niggaz don’t crack to the coppers, muthafucka.”
+Skeete, for example, the Crown relied on a recording by “Ammo,” the accused’s persona, entitled “Live from the Don,” which had been posted online.
+At one point, Ammo raps that “real niggaz don’t crack to the coppers, muthafucka.”
 The Crown argued that this was evidence of motive for the shooting because the deceased had testified against the accused in another case.

 In a smaller number of cases—just five—rap was relied upon by the defence.
 In R v.
 C(R), for example, the defence cross-examined a sexual assault complainant on her rap lyrics and then suggested in his closing that “the lyrics do not suggest an innocent young woman who does not understand anything about sexual activity and sexual language.”

-And in R v.
-Simard, rap lyrics went all the way to the Supreme Court of Canada—albeit, for an unusual reason.
-In the original trial, the Crown did not argue that the accused lyrics were in any way relevant in proving their case of sexual assault, but had produced the cover of the accused’s rap CD because it contained his picture.
+And, in R v.
+Simard, rap lyrics went all the way to the Supreme Court of Canada—albeit for an unusual reason.
+In the original trial, the Crown did not argue that the accused’s lyrics were in any way relevant to proving its case of sexual assault; instead, it had produced the cover of the accused’s rap CD because it contained his picture.
 However, the trial judge decided to listen to the songs on the CD and concluded, in convicting Simard, that his lyrics reflected his propensity to rape.
 The Supreme Court held that the evidence was inadmissible for that purpose and ordered a new trial.

-Some—including a defence lawyer who recently endorsed using rap music to put people in jail—might ask: so what?
-Why should we be more concerned about the admissibility of rap as compared to other musical genres such as folk, rock, or opera?
-Or indeed, poems or stories?
+Some—including a defence lawyer who recently endorsed using rap music to put people in jail—might ask: So what?
+Why should we be more concerned about the admissibility of rap compared to other musical genres such as folk, rock, or opera?
+Or, indeed, poems or stories?
 Can’t we just let the jury decide what weight to put on the evidence?

-If violent crimes were being committed by a white youth, experience tells us that the police would not, as a matter of routine, start investigating webpages, social media, or backpacks of other white youths.
-However, as Toronto’s experience with carding reveals, the exact opposite occurs with black youth.
+If violent crimes were being committed by a white youth, experience tells us that the police would not, as a matter of routine, start investigating the web pages, social media, or backpacks of other white youths.
+However, as Toronto’s experience with carding reveals, the exact opposite occurs with Black youth.
 Gang violence by a few individuals inevitably leads to greater surveillance and targeting of an entire community.
-Indeed, data suggests that carding has led to the documenting of all black youths in Toronto between the ages of fifteen and twenty-four years old.
+Indeed, data suggests that carding has led to the documenting of all Black youths in Toronto between the ages of fifteen and twenty-four.
 In the US, the police are specifically instructed to search for rap videos when investigating gang violence.

 Moreover, rap’s commercial success and appeal is largely driven by the extent to which the lyrics appear authentic.
-One way for a rapper to “keep it real” is for him or her to rap about what is actually happening on the streets and in their communities.
-Rap becomes even more susceptible to misuse in the context of “gangsta” rap because the writer takes on the persona of a criminal and, as two leading US experts in this area have observed, “offer embellished, graphic accounts of violence, sexual conquest, and other illicit activity.”
+One way for a rapper to “keep it real” is for them to rap about what is actually happening on the streets and in their communities.
+Rap becomes even more susceptible to misuse in the context of “gangsta” rap because writers take on criminal personas and, as two leading US experts in this area have observed, “offer embellished, graphic accounts of violence, sexual conquest, and other illicit activity.”

-Given the acknowledged presence of anti-black racism in the criminal justice system, there is a real danger that participants will be all too willing to assume that the lyrics are autobiographical as opposed to fiction because they fit with racialized stereotypes of how black people are involved with guns, gangs, and drugs.
+Given the acknowledged presence of anti-Black racism in the criminal justice system, there is a real danger that participants will be all too willing to assume that rap lyrics are autobiographical because they fit with racialized stereotypes of how Black people are involved with guns, gangs, and drugs.

 So how should our justice system approach the admissibility of rap lyrics?

 We first need to be honest.
-We need to stop pretending that rap is like any other art form when it comes to triggering stereotypes and acknowledge the very real prospect of a wrongful or racially tainted conviction.
-Social science evidence confirms that individuals are more likely to construct an accused, who raps about violence, as guilty.
-That is likely even more true when the rapper is black.
-We further need to acknowledge that by allowing the criminal justice system to frequently use rap as evidence of guilt, we are criminalizing an entire musical art form and culture.
-Finally, we need to admit that we are not, generally speaking, culturally competent to properly know what reliable inferences to draw from the rap lyrics.
+We need to stop pretending that rap is like any other art form when it comes to triggering stereotypes, and we need to acknowledge the very real prospect of wrongful or racially tainted convictions.
+Social science evidence confirms that individuals are more likely to find an accused who raps about violence guilty.
+That is likely even more true when the rapper is Black.
+We further need to acknowledge that, by allowing the criminal justice system to frequently use rap as evidence of guilt, we are criminalizing an entire musical form and culture.
+Finally, we need to admit that we are not, generally speaking, culturally competent enough to properly know what reliable inferences to draw from rap lyrics.

 With this reflection, we can begin to safeguard against abuse.
 First, there must be a rigorous admissibility inquiry requiring, at a minimum, a very strong nexus between the lyrics and crime.
-Relevant questions to interrogate include: (i) is there clear evidence that the lyrics were written by the accused; (ii) when were the lyrics were written; (iii) what was the purpose (i.e. commercial or personal use) in writing them; and (iv) do the lyrics contain specific and unique details that only the perpetrator would know.
+Relevant questions to interrogate include: Is there clear evidence that the lyrics were written by the accused?
+When were the lyrics written?
+What was the purpose (i.e., commercial or personal use) in writing them?
+And do the lyrics contain specific and unique details that only the perpetrator would know?

 In thinking about the issue of a strong nexus, it is imperative that the relevant context and interpretative evidence about the nature of rap music and the lyrics in question be given not only by a Crown expert, which historically has been a police officer (which raises additional concerns about cultural competence and impartiality), but also by a defence expert.

-The Ontario Court of Appeal will soon have the opportunity to address these issues when they hear Heartless G’s appeal.
-Hopefully, they will put the brakes on our willingness to try the persona rather than the person in rap cases.
+The Ontario Court of Appeal will soon have the opportunity to address these issues when it hears Heartless G’s appeal.
+Hopefully, it will put the brakes on our willingness to try the persona rather than the person in rap cases.